tesseral-labs/docs/fern/pages/api-keys/api-keys-concepts.md

 * Pulling reports into a dashboard
   * An internal BI tool like Looker or Retool will call your API with a Key to fetch the latest data.
+* Real-time alerting or monitoring
+  * Services like DataDog or PagerDuty will call an API with a Key to monitor key metrics or system events.
+* Syncing employee data
+  * HR platforms like Gusto or BambooHR will call an API with a key to sync user or payroll data between systems.

 ## How API Keys work in Tesseral